 - Solid price value

 Being the last on our list, the AVI-8 AV-4011 Hawker is one of the few vintage watches for aviators inspired by a fighter aircraft design in World War II.

-For its relatively affordable price, the AVI-8 Hawker watch comes with a genuine-leather and classic-looking strap, a white dial, and stainless steel case.
+For its relatively affordable price, the AVI-8 Hawker watch comes with a genuine leather and classic-looking strap, a white dial, and a stainless steel case.

 So far, so simple, right?
 And that's precisely what makes the AVI-8 Hawker an ideal choice for pilots who prefer high functionality and vintage style in their watch.